avital-vonage/blog/Log Tracing/log-tracing.md

 }
 ```

+We use Express as our API infrastructure to implement express [middlewares](https://expressjs.com/en/guide/using-middleware.html) that intercept each request.
+We extract the trace ID from the request or create a new one if we are the first service in the chain.
+We then set the trace ID in a session storage tool so we can fetch each in every step of the way.

 Notice the `ns.set`.
 This is using [cls-hooked](https://www.npmjs.com/package/cls-hooked), a continuation local storage package that wraps node async hooks.
 It allows us to locally store the trace ID for every session.
 But if you're using Node 14, this functionality is already built in with [async local storage](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage).
+What's cool about this method, though, is that it can be implemented in any language.

-We then add an interceptor to our logging tool to add to every log line the race id from our session storage:
+We then add an interceptor to the logging tool that grabs the trace ID from the session storage and adds it to every log line:

 ```javascript
 function createBunyanStreamMiddleware(streams) {